 We believe that the allowance for credit losses and provision for credit losses, as calculated in accordance with the Company's CECL methodology, are appropriate to cover expected credit losses on loans at September 30, 2020; however, because the allowance for credit losses is based on estimates, there can be no assurance that the ultimate charge off amount will not exceed such estimates or that our loss assumptions will not increase.
-Management may determine it is appropriate to increase the allowance for credit losses in future periods, or actual losses could exceed allowances in any period, either of which events could have a material negative impact on our results of operations in the future.
+Management may determine it is appropriate to increase the allowance for credit losses could exceed allowances in any period, either of which events could have a material negative impact on our results of operations in the future.